psynteract/psynteract-docs/usage-connect.md

 will not themselves affect the other participants -- the interaction is unidirectional.

 The number of __groupings needed__ represents the number of unique groupings needed by the experiment (as an integer).
+The default value (1) corresponds to a scenario where groups are only assigned once at the start of the experiment (which is done automatically when the session is started).
+If groupings are reassigned during the experiment (using [reassign](usage-reassign.md)), the number of total unique groupings needed has to be indicated in advance here.<br>
 If this argument is supplied, and the number of groupings cannot be supplied (because there are to few participants to combine into groups), a warning is shown on the control panel.
-By default, only a single grouping will be generated.

 ## Python-only

 The __client name__ is available to help you identify connected clients more easily.
 Any value set here is visible on the backend in the "name" column.
 The setting has no further technical relevance.
-In OpenSesame, this is automatically generated from the user ID entered when starting the experiment.
+In OpenSesame, this is automatically generated from the user ID (`subject_nr`) entered when starting the experiment.

 __Initial data__ can be used to pass in any data that should be available in all clients from the get-go.
 For example, if you would like to later append choices